-- A. Conduct a Public Hearing to receive comments on the City's CDBG 2021-2022 Annual Action Plan and after consideration; - B. Adopt a Resolution approving the proposed CDBG 2021-2022 Annual Action Plan and authorize staff to submit the required documents to the Department of Housing and Urban Development (HUD) for processing.
+- 1. Conduct a Public Hearing to receive comments on the CDBG 2022 Action Plan and 2021 Action Plan Substantial Amendment after consideration; - 2.
+Adopt a Resolution approving the proposed CDBG 2022 Annual Action Plan and 2021 Amended Action Plan, and authorize staff to submit the required documents to the Department of Housing and Urban Development (HUD) for processing.